Skip to main content

 Absolutely.
 That’s one of the main goals of the grants program… to encourage collaboration across disciplines.

-Would you suggest first reaching out to department heads before putting together LOIs and/or proposals?
+Would you suggest first reaching out to department heads before putting together proposals?

-Yes, if you plan to submit a letter of intent or proposal for the Grand Challenges Grants, you should reach out to your department leadership at an early stage.
+Yes, if you plan to submit a proposal for the Grand Challenges Grants, you should reach out to your department leadership right away.

 Are Deans' letters/Chair’s letters required for every team member’s college/department?
 Or just for the lead PI?

 A letter is required from the Dean/Department Chair of the PI for the proposal.
-Dean acknowledgement is needed in the form of either a co-signature or an email confirmation for any unit for which financial support is being provided.
-For the final submission, all commitments with signatures of financial support (cash/in-kind) will be required.
+Dean acknowledgement is needed in the form of either a co-signature or an email confirmation for any unit for which financial or in-kind support is being provided.

 In some cases, the University may already have existing structures that have demonstrated success, but that have not had the benefit of any State, UMD, or College resources.
 Are they excluded from consideration?